Years 7 - 9

 *Religious Studies or Philosophy?

 Religious Studies A level and Philosophy A level do share some content areas, and we would not advise opting for both.
 Instead we recommend pursuing a qualification in one or other of the subjects.
-They take distinctively different approaches: Religious Studies emphasizes an understanding and appreciation of religious thought and its contribution to the individual, communities and society.
-Philosophy, however, emphasizes the ways in which philosophers have identified underlying ideas about the validity of arguments and their premises.
+They take distinctively different approaches: Religious Studies emphasises an understanding and appreciation of religious thought and its contribution to the individual, communities and society.
+Philosophy, however, emphasises the ways in which philosophers have identified underlying ideas about the validity of arguments and their premises.